The name "rack switched PDU" implies three different things, and we'll discuss each term here to help you understand how they all fit together.

 PDUs are available in both AC and DC models to match the power in use at different kinds of sites.

 These are typically either 19 inches or 23 inches in width.
-Height can vary from PDU to PDU, but most are just one "rack unit" high.
+Height will vary depending on the capacity of your PDU, but most are just one rack unit.
 This translates to about 1.75 inches.

 How many times have you had a piece of equipment fail and all that was required to fix it was to simply turn the unit off and then on again?
-A PDU acts as a master switch that can power cycle equipment so that you don't have to send a tech four hours just to turn a unit off and then back on.
+A switched power distribution unit acts as a master switch that can power cycle equipment so that you don't have to send a tech four hours just to turn a unit off and then back on.